sunitsivaraj/Cogent/README.md

 sbt version used for project is 0.13.15 <br/>

 ## Installing IntelliJ IDEA ##
-IntelliJ IDEA IDE was used in developing the application, although other IDE can be used for development.
+IntelliJ IDEA IDE was used in developing the application, although other IDE can also be used for development.<br/>
 The IDE can be downloaded from [IntelliJ download](https://www.jetbrains.com/idea/download/)

 ## Downloading Cogent ##